Moving a restaurant online

 - If your products exist on a third-party POS software, then you can import them into Shopify using the all-new Shopify POS.

-- If your products are already on a third-party ecommerce website, then check if you can use the Import Store app.
+- If your products are already on a third-party ecommerce website, then check if you can use the Store Importer app.

 After you add your products, you can organize them into collections.
 Collections let you highlight certain products on different pages of your website, apply discount codes to specific groups of products, or feature certain products on your homepage.
 For more information, refer to Collections.